 We can provide a wide range of project management and programme management services.
 We can come in at the very beginning and work on project mandates, project briefs, project initiation documentation and develop sound project governance through strategies, methodologies, structures, processes and plans.

-These services are primarily led by qualified Project Manager John Edwards, who is PRINCE 2 registered in advanced project management.
+These services are primarily led by qualified Project Manager Professor John Edwards, who is PRINCE 2 registered in advanced project management and is the lead author of the RICS iSURV online resource on ‘Managing Risks in Building Conservation Projects’.
 His expertise is wide ranging and covers a period of over 25 years.
 It ranges from the Cardiff Castle conservation and development project to the three week interactive Burges exhibition at the site of the Cardiff Museum.

 Our professional approach to Project Management will ensure optimum planning and control over a project to satisfactory completion.
 It will bring together many essential ingredients of a project that includes: procurement, Specification and Design, Consent, Funding, Contract Administration and Project Supervision.
 This approach also involves reporting and authorisation procedures that are tried and tested and one that will secure the confidence of project sponsors and grant aid bodies.